 Have I told you how much I love trams?
 Scott and I seem to lose our head over the older looking ones.
 There is even a list of trams in Gothenburg on Wikipedia!
 The 821 tram above is named after a Swedish botanist called Nils Dahlbeck, who worked in the Swedish Society for Nature Conservation until 1951.

 Tram 705 below was named after a newspaper salesperson called Esther Juliana Andersson (also known as Ester in Brunnsparken).

 I cast off this hat just before I flew to Salt Lake City (the trip before this one), so it is already well travelled.
 Finished just in time for the start of Spring when you really don’t need a hat.

 The next few were shot on Bubblegum.
-I love the pink and blue tones but the film was faulty/badly treated.
-Half of the photos came back blotchy or looked very bleached.
-I was so disappointed… and glad I also had a digital camera with me.
+I love the pink and blue tones but I think the film may have been faulty.
+Half of the photos came back blotchy and marked.
+I was a bit disappointed… and glad I also had a digital camera with me.

 Sometimes spontaneous photos of people end up being the best ones because they looked more relaxed.
 I said “oi, over here” and snapped this one of Scott just as he realised what I was doing.

 Not as many photos as I’d hoped for but at least a few of them are half decent.